rkvarshn/Design-Patterns/Notes.md

 6. Dependency Inversion Principle: Depend upon abstractions.
 Do not depend upon concrete classes.
 7. Principle of Least Knowledge: talk only to your immediate friends.
 8. The Hollywood Principle: With the Hollywood Principle, we allow low-level components to hook themselves into a system, but the high-level components determine when they are needed, and how.
 In other words, the high-level components give the low-level components the “don’t call us, we’ll call you” treatment.
+9. Single Responsibility Principle: A class should have only one reason to change.

 ## Strategy Pattern